-1 information regarding th e physicians s about whom the board received complaints

-- (c) For each physician against whom the board takes disciplinary action related to the physician's practices in providing written certification for the use of marijuana for a debilitating medical condition, the report must include: - (i) the name of the physician;
+- (b) Except as provided in subsection (3)(c), the report may not contain individual identifying information regarding the physicians about whom the board received complaints. - (c) For each physician against whom the board takes disciplinary action related to the physician's practices in providing written certification for the use of marijuana for a debilitating medical condition, the report must include: - (i) the name of the physician;

-- (ii) the general results of the investigation of the physician's practices; and - 7 (iii) the disciplinary action taken against the physician. - (d) The board shall provide the report to the children, families, health, and human services economic affairs interim committee by August 1 of each year and shall make a copy of the report available on the board's website. - (4) The board may enter into agreements with other states for the purposes of mutual recognition of licensing standards and licensing of physicians and emergency care providers from other states under the terms of a mutual recognition agreement."
+- (ii) the general results of the investigation of the physician's practices; and - 9 (iii) the disciplinary action taken against the physician. - (d) The board shall provide the report to the children, families, health, and human services economic affairs interim committee by August 1 of each year and shall make a copy of the report available on the board's website. - (4) The board may enter into agreements with other states for the purposes of mutual recognition of licensing standards and licensing of physicians and emergency care providers from other states under the terms of a mutual recognition agreement."